-Why You Need a Fall Lawn Care Program
+Why HOAs Need a Fall Lawn Care Program

-Over time, turf falls victim to a number of environmental factors causing it to lose vigor, density, color, and overall health.
-Some of the most common things that steal life from your turf are:
+Over time, turf falls victim to a number of environmental factors.
+These can cause it to lose vigor, density, color, and overall health.

 - pH imbalance – soil pH that is too low or too high can make nutrients unavailable to turf roots essentially starving the turf